CongKhaiNGUYEN/congkhainguyen.github.io/_posts/CTFs/404CTF2023/pwn/2023-06-05-uneCitation1.md

     NX:       NX enabled
     PIE:      No PIE (0x400000)
 ```

+From the provided commands output, we can gather some interesting information about the file.
+It is identified as an "ELF 64-bit" file and it appears to be "not stripped".
+It's protected by `NX` (We can't run the shellcode by injecting it into the stack) and `Canary found` (That is to say that this file has canary in the stack when executing). `No PIE`  the binary does not have PIE enabled, and its base address is fixed at 0x400000.

 Based on the information provided, it appears that certain exploitation methods can be eliminated based on the characteristics of the binary file: